DataAnalyticsEngineering/FANS/README.md

 ### Prerequisites

-Ensure you have the following dependencies installed on your system:
+Please ensure you have the following dependencies installed on your system:

 - CMake (version 3.0 or higher)
 - MPI (mpicc and mpic++)